Digital Trends for Coworking Spaces

 As you see, coworking networks in different countries use andcards.
 As we actively communicate with all our clients, it's easy to notice that all of them face similar issues.
 Coworking brands surely look for the best ways to address those problems which lets us point out certain key trends of the current coworking space business.

-Two biggest coworking trends that can be specified in today's COVID-19 recession environment are the appearance of new target audiences and coworking routines evolution.
+The two biggest coworking trends that can be specified in today's COVID-19 recession environment are the appearance of new target audiences and coworking routines evolution.

 - Escalation of the key coworking space audience — new client categories arrival (e.g.: big corporations).